Travelport-xx/travelport-uapi-tutorial/lesson_3-7.md

 A [stack](https://devcenter.heroku.com/articles/stack) in Heroku represents the machinery needed to run an application.
 The current stack for running Java applications is called "Cedar".
 (Cedar because C is the third letter of the alphabet: the two prior stacks were Aspen and Bamboo).

-You should create this stack while inside the directory containing the code for lesson 7, which is prepared for Heroku and Play development.
+You should create this stack while inside the directory containing the code for unit 3 (_not lesson 7!_) is prepared for Heroku and Play development.
 In the next listing this is represented by `path/to/tutorial`:

 {% highlight console %}

-$ cd path/to/tutorial/src/com/travelport/uapi/unit3/lesson7
+$ cd path/to/tutorial/src/com/travelport/uapi/unit3
 $ heroku apps:create --buildpack git@github.com:iansmith/heroku-buildpack-scala.git --stack cedar
 Creating furious-ocean-1011... done, stack is cedar